S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (cont.)

+**Organizational Driver**: A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.
 **Pattern**: A template for successfully navigating a specific context.
 **Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
 **Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to,